Bengal Subah: Industrial economy

 In the 17th century, Bengal was an affluent province that was, according to economic historian Indrajit Ray, globally prominent in industries such as textile manufacturing and shipbuilding.
 Bengal's capital city of Dhaka was the empire's financial capital, with a population exceeding a million people, and with an estimated 80,000 skilled textile weavers.
 It was an exporter of silk and cotton textiles, steel, saltpeter, and agricultural and industrial produce.
-Bengal's industrial economy in this era has been described as a form of proto-industrialization.
+Bengal's mining, metallurgy, and shipping in this era have been described as proto-industrialization.

 Many historians have built on the perspective of R. C. Dutt who wrote, "The plunder of Bengal directly contributed to the Industrial Revolution in Britain."
 This analysis states that the capital amassed from Bengal was used to invest in British industries such as textile manufacture during the Industrial Revolution and greatly increase British wealth, while at the same time leading to deindustrialization in Bengal.
 According to Indrajit Ray, domestic industries expanded for decades even after Plassey.
 Although colonial-based price manipulation and state discrimination initiated from the 1790s, Bengal's industries retained some comparative advantages.
 Ray states that "Bengali entrepreneurs continued in industries such as cotton and silk textiles where there were domestic market supports", and major deindustrialisation occurred as late as the 1830s to 1850s.